Aleksander Čeferin: Third election

 On 5 April 2023, the 47th UEFA Congress, held in Lisbon, unanimously re-elected Čeferin as UEFA President for the period 2023–27.
 In his acceptance speech, the president thanked delegates for their support.
 "It is a great honour but mainly it is a great responsibility towards ... football." Čeferin then echoed the pledge that he delivered after his first election in Athens: "I promise you that I will never forget that we are here because of football.
 We will put football first, always.
 I will do whatever I can to protect football together with you."

+In January 2024, proposed amendments to UEFA's presidential term-limit rules sparked controversy and led to the resignation of UEFA Chief of Football Zvonimir Boban, who described the changes as "fatal" and contrary to his principles. Čeferin defended the amendments as a legal clarification to be decided by the UEFA Congress.

 Work during third term

 Čeferin "prioritised placing football first" when UEFA announced the creation of a new Football Board.
 The advisory body, approved by the UEFA Executive Committee at its last meeting in Lisbon, is designed to give an institutional yet independent voice of experience and expertise on fundamental football-related topics, including the Laws of the Game, refereeing, match calendar, elite youth development and players well-being.
 Members of the board include Zinedine Zidane, José Mourinho, Carlo Ancelotti, Paolo Maldini, Gareth Southgate and Gareth Bale.

+In August 2023, Čeferin criticized Saudi Arabia's recruitment of ageing star players, comparing the strategy to China's unsuccessful football spending in the late 2010s, and argued that investment should instead focus on youth development and infrastructure.
+In January 2024, he defended UEFA's 2020 sanctions against Manchester City over alleged Financial Fair Play breaches, stating that UEFA had been "right" in its decision and expressing confidence in the ruling of its independent body.
+He acknowledged that the Court of Arbitration for Sport had overturned Manchester City's two-year ban, but said that, as a former trial lawyer, court decisions must be respected even when one disagrees with the outcome.
+Manchester City manager Pep Guardiola responded by saying that Čeferin, as a lawyer and UEFA president, should "respect the process" and wait until the Premier League's ongoing case against the club had concluded before commenting publicly.